nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Jump to top](#fluffle-user-guide)

 #### Removing names from name database: `delete name`
-You can remove a name from the list of names currently stored in the names database.
+Removes a name from the list of names currently stored in the names database.
 Format: `delete name INDEX`

 Example usages: